-Melting Shifting Liquid World is an immersive work for String Ensemble, Electric Viola and Electronics delivered over bone-conduction headphones, premiered at the National Maritime Museum on the 16th March 2019.
+Melting Shifting Liquid World is an immersive work for String Ensemble, Electric Viola and Fixed Media delivered over bone-conduction headphones, premiered at the National Maritime Museum on the 16th March 2019.
 The piece features different sonic interpretations of climate change data from ocean monitoring indicators.
 It also incorporates a poem called “Still Life with Sea Pinks and High Tide” by Maura Dooley (The Silvering, Bloodaxe Books, 2016) and natural recordings from the Arctic, recorded by world renowned field recordist Chris Watson.

 Thoughts from the premiere: